iknowjason/PurpleCloud/docs/tools/ad.md

 **Input Files for Velociraptor + HELK:**

 The following files are automatically uploaded to storage container and then downloaded by the HELk + Velociraptor system.
 They can be fully customized to suit your needs.

-All files are contained in the ```files/velocihelk``` directory:
+**Files found in ```shared``` directory**

 - **Sysmon.zip:** The sysmon version to be used on Windows 10 endpoints.
 This version is v14.0.

-- **sysmonconfig-export.xml:** The sysmon configuration to be used.
-Currently uses github.com/SwiftOnSecurity.
+This file is in the shared directory from the default project directory:  ```shared/Sysmon.zip```.

 - **velociraptor-v0.6.5-2-linux-amd64.gz:** The velociraptor linux binary that runs on the server.